-

 I just came across this opinion piece in the LA times of 26th February by James Romm, a scholar I admire greatly.
 But here he offers an example of highly emotional rhetoric which is historically unjustified.
 At the same time, his article … Continue reading

-Posted in Exploring the Past, History, Inventing the Past, Remembering the Past
+Posted in History, Inventing the Past

 Tagged Ancient Athens, Greece, Greek crisis, Parthenon, Pericles, Thucydides